Atos-FiwareOps/sla-dashboard/README.md

 section we described how we deployed this in a production environment using Debian 8, Nginx, Gunicorn, Supervisor and Virtualenv.

-We supose that you have performed the installation steps and you have set up a virtual environment for the project.
+We suppose that you have performed the installation steps and you have set up a virtual environment for the project.

 We also suppose those global variables: